Cato Networks Knowledge Base

 Submitting a Support Ticket

-The Cato Support portal offers a full range of customer support features, and helps you open, update and track technical support incidents quickly and conveniently.
-You can also use this robust Knowledge Base to find technical documents, FAQs, full products guides, product updates and notifications, and more.
+The Cato Support portal offers a full range of customer support features and helps you open, update and track technical support incidents quickly and conveniently.
+You can also use this robust Knowledge Base to find technical documents, FAQs, full product guides, product updates and notifications, and more.

 Submitting a Support Ticket